 This is unfortunate because biscuits are amazing!
 There is nothing like a freshly baked buttery and flaky biscuit.
 Earlier this year, my husband and I were driving through West Virginia when I saw a sign advertising a restaurant named Biscuit World.
 I literally begged him for 30 minutes to stop even though we were on nearly 24 hours of no sleep.
 We stopped!
 I grabbed a breakfast biscuit and ate it on a park bench in the 95 degree heat.
 It was glorious.

-After making these Gluten Free Biscuits I don’t even mind the switch!
+After making this Gluten Free Biscuits Recipe, I don’t even mind the switch!

 GLUTEN FREE BISCUITS INGREDIENTS